About a Boy (Homeland): Plot

 On a stakeout, Fara (Nazanin Boniadi) and Quinn (Rupert Friend) spot a cleric who had been seen accompanying Haqqani.
 They follow him to a checkpoint and are unable to go any further.
 Quinn calls Carrie in order to summon a drone to track the vehicle, but she doesn't answer her phone, causing them to give up the pursuit.
 A guard at the same checkpoint discovers Saul bound and gagged in the trunk of the cleric's car, but takes no action and just waves them through.
 Fara and Quinn are unaware that Saul is bundled up in the back of a car just meters ahead of them.

 Dennis Boyd (Mark Moses) breaks into Carrie's apartment using a key given to him by Tasneem.
 He takes photographs of various items, including Carrie's family photos and her medication bottles.

 The next morning, Quinn goes to the safehouse.
 He takes Carrie to task for not answering her phone and tells her about the cleric they lost track of due to her being unreachable.
 They part on bad terms when Carrie defends herself as having been busy "recruiting", while Quinn responds that it looks more like she was just "fucking a child".
-Carrie tells a clearly jealous Quinn that it's nothing to do with him anyway.
+Carrie tells a clearly jealous Quinn that it has nothing to do with him anyway.
 He leaves hurt and angry with Carrie for clearly crossing a line he thinks/believes she should not have.
 Later, while watching a sunrise off the safehouse's roof garden, Aayan tells Carrie that he no longer wishes to lie to her and finally confesses that his uncle is indeed still alive.